 If you are setting up more than one or two Xserve systems, you should learn about Mac OS X Server configuration methods that simplify the task of setting up multiple servers.
-See the chapter about initial server setup in Mac OS X Server Getting Started on the Admin Tools disc that comes with the Xserve.
+See the chapter about initial server setup in Mac OS X Server: Server Administration at www.apple.com/server/documentation.